Teaching English to Speakers of Other Languages (TESOL)

 TESOL at Stirling sits within Education Studies in the Faculty of Social Sciences.
 Our dedicated team of tutors have experience of teaching English on all continents of the world, and pride themselves on their high-quality research and teaching in the areas of:

-Programme Director, Anne Lawrie, explains more about the courses on offer and why Stirling is the number-one institution for education in Scotland (The Guardian University Guide 2018).
+Programme Director, Anne Lawrie, explains more about the courses on offer.

 Anne Lawrie has been with the University of Stirling for more than 15 years.
 She returned to Stirling after teaching English language and training teachers in different parts of the world, including Africa, the Middle East, the Far East and Asia.
 As the Programme Director for TESOL, she now welcomes students from around the world and the UK to Stirling.
 Her research interests are in the fields of cultural awareness, classroom interaction, materials development and intercultural communication.